Cosmetic Dentistry Services

 Immediate Dentures, as their name suggests, are ready as soon as all teeth have been removed.
 This allows our patients to never have to appear without teeth, even while their mouths are still healing from the extractions.
 However, since these dentures cannot be fit as well as conventional dentures, we recommend them only as a temporary solution until traditional dentures can be fitted and put in place.
 This process generally takes about eight to twelve weeks.

-There are a few steps to making a Conventional Denture that take place in a series of appointments.
+Conventional Dentures take a series of appointments.
 First, we measure and make impressions of our patients’ jaws, and see how they fit together.
 Next, we make exact replicas of the denture for the patient in order to ensure the best possible color, shape and fit.
 Then, we cast the final denture.
 Once it is in place, we make adjustments as necessary.
 It is natural for a newly placed denture to feel slightly uncomfortable at first, but after a few weeks, if discomfort persists, a patient should return to have the denture adjusted until the fit is perfect.

 Many patients find eating and speaking to be a bit awkward after a new denture is put in, but with a little practice, our patients get back to normal in short order.
 If eating and speaking continue to be awkward or difficult, patients should schedule an appointment to have the denture checked and readjusted if necessary.

-If you are considering dentures for yourself or a loved one, please set up an appointment at Your Community Dental, Brown and Associates by calling (910) 342-9210.
+If you are considering dentures for yourself or a loved one, please set up an appointment at Carolina’s Dental Choice, Brown and Associates by calling (704) 289-9519.
 We can select the perfect color and shape to provide an amazing, comfortable fit and a natural looking smile.

-Your Community Dental, Brown & Associates is committed to the philosophy of Restorative Dentistry, which is the concept of reproducing or repairing teeth and adjoining bones and tissue, through the use of metal and ceramic materials.
-The goal is to make use of the full array of treatment options available to us to restore the dental health and functionality of our patients.
+Restorative Dentistry is the concept of reproducing or repairing teeth and adjoining bones and tissue through the use of metal and ceramic materials.
+The goal is to make use of the full array of treatment options available to us to restore your dental health and functionality.

 When successfully applied, restorative dentistry returns the tooth or the space where one previously occupied to as close to its original condition as possible.
 It provides patients with optimal health, function and cosmetic appearance.

-At Your Community Dental in Wilmington, the combination of our experienced, skilled dentists and our excellent dental labs provide us with an unsurpassed ability to address the restorative needs of our patients.
+At Carolina’s Dental Choice in Monroe, the combination of our experienced, skilled dentists and our excellent dental labs provide us with an unsurpassed ability to address the restorative needs of our patients.

-Whenever the time comes for you, a family member or friend to explore advanced dental treatment options, including restorative dentistry, please contact Your Community Dental in Wilmington, at (910) 342-9210.
+Whenever the time comes for you, a family member or friend to explore advanced dental treatment options, including restorative dentistry, please contact Carolina’s Dental Choice at 704-289-9519.

 Family Dentistry Services